 Today a group of 10 ladies gathered for the beginning of a six week journey in prayer…..specifically a particular kind of prayer called “centering prayer”.
 It is done entirely in silence, focused yet yielded, individually or in a group.
-Several of us had attended a workshop on this prayer method in June in Montgomery and had decided we’d like to start a group here in Bay County to gather together to share and encourage one another in this prayer method.
+Several of us had attended a workshop on this prayer method in June together in Alabama and had decided we’d like to start a group here in Bay County to gather together to share and encourage one another in this prayer method.

 Yesterday as I thought about attending today’s group, the word “give” kept coming to my mind.
 I shook it aside.
 Today when I arrived at the location and entered the room, I felt “give” strongly again.
 It was a bit annoying to me.
 I thought to myself, “Really, God?
 Don’t I give enough of my time, resources, energy……my life??????
 Can’t I just have something for ME????”